 Many of the people in the crowd have family or friends living in Israel.
 They were shocked that the hostages had not yet been released after a year.

-Tzipi Hotovely, Israeli to the UK, told the crowd that “We will do everything we can to bring these people home.”
+Tzipi Hotovely, Israeli ambassador to the UK, told the crowd that “We will do everything we can to bring these people home.”

 Michael Wegier, Chief Executive of the Board of Deputies of British Jews told BBC News that the British Jewish community was traumatised, just like the Jewish community in Israel and other parts of the world.